-The main difference with winter weddings that us photographers really notice is the lack of daylight.
+The main difference with winter weddings that we photographers really notice is the lack of daylight.
 It’s that time of year when it’s going to get dark really early and that does mean we’re under pressure to get photos done in an even more limited amount of time.
 So, make sure you discuss this with your photographer and plan some time for pictures before the sun goes down.
-Alternatively you can have pictures indoors and these can work well if your venue is suitable.
-Personally I find couples portraits inside are no problem but group shots can be a bit stressful.
-It’s a lot more difficult to light a whole group of people indoors and really depends on the space on at your venue.
+Alternatively, you can have pictures indoors and these can work well if your venue is suitable.
+Personally, I find couples portraits inside are no problem but group shots can be a bit stressful.
+It’s a lot more difficult to light a whole group of people indoors and really depends on the space at your venue.
 Just be aware of timings and remember that your photographer can’t take natural light photographs in the dark!
 Type your wedding location and date into this page to see what time sunrise and sunset will be on your wedding day.

-3. A money saving tip!
+A money-saving tip!
 If you’re getting married in December you can use the venue decor.
 Nearly all venues are decorated beautifully for Christmas and I’ve been to some really gorgeous weddings where Christmas decorations blended in with the theme of the wedding.
 Ask to see pictures of your venue from last year and what they have planned.
 You can then add a few personal touches and build on the decor that’s already there.
-Why spend more money on decorations when you can save, which leads me onto number four.
+Why spend more money when you can save, which leads me onto number four.

 So those are my top tips for winter weddings.
 If you’re planning a winter wedding for next year and you would like to talk through your options I am available for meetings over mulled wine and mince pies!